serena-ruan/unitycatalog-function/README.md

         str: A summary of the orders.
     """
     return ", ".join(f"{k}: {sum(v)}" for k, v in orders.items())

-# Provide a description for the function
-function_description = "Processes a dictionary of customer orders and returns a summary string."

 # Create the function in Unity Catalog
 function_info = client.create_python_function(